Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 You don't have to fly all the way to Japan to see the cherry blossom.
 One of the most beautiful sights I immortalised in Rome in April was the scenery at EUR Lake Park, one of the best parks in the Eternal City.
 By the way, access is free!

-From mid-March in Rome until the end of April in Rome, the Sakura cherry trees, which were donated to Rome by Tokyo, the busy capital of Japan, begin to bloom in this garden.
+From mid-March in Rome until the end of April in Rome, the Sakura cherry trees, which were donated by Tokyo to Rome, begin to sprout in this garden.
 It is one of the secret corners that you can discover in the Eternal City.

 Temperatures in Rome in April